Thedrunkenbrick/BotPlaysWiki/Stats/Records.md

 This page documents various records recorded on the 40Cakes stream

 ## Lengths
-A timer was added to display the ammount of time between encounters for the rare pokemon on each route.
-This section documents the longest time recorded between the rare pokemon on each route.
+A timer was added to display the amount of time between encounters for the rare Pokémon on each route.
+This section documents the longest time recorded between the rare Pokémon on each route.

 | Pokemon | Length             | Date                   | Image |
 |---------|--------------------|------------------------|-------|